gonwan/blog/source/_posts/2009/20090908-building-apache-web-server-with-visual-studio-2005.md

 $ nmake -f Makefile.win install[d|r]
 ```

-m) Build Apache using Visual Studio 2005: There's also a flaw in the `*.vcproj` conversion of `*.dsp` through Visual Studio 2005.
+- Build Apache using Visual Studio 2005: There's also a flaw in the `*.vcproj` conversion of `*.dsp` through Visual Studio 2005.
 We must run a perl script to fix it first:

 ```bash
 $ perl srclibaprbuildcvtdsp.pl -2005